Overwhelmed by the baby formula aisle? I was too.

 Not only is infant feeding, in general, anxiety-inducing, it comes with its own set of societal pressures.
 And as the recent shortage has shown us, the industry itself can be quite dysfunctional.
 It doesn’t take long to find yourself scrolling through a myriad of “breast is best” comments on Instagram before you start questioning your own priorities, capabilities and decisions.
 Needless to say, it can be very hard to make sense of the formula market to feel confident in selecting the best formula for your baby.

 With Caden, I poured countless hours into researching all sorts of formulas to figure out what was best for my family and ended up selecting Hipp Dutch and ordering it from a European formula site that ships worldwide.
-This time around, ahead of Willow’s birth, I decided to select one of the newcomers on the US market, ByHeart, to have on hand if/when she needed it.
+This time around, ahead of Willow’s birth, I decided to select the newcomers on the US market, Bobbie and ByHeart, to have on hand if/when she needed it.

 To help guide you on your journey towards picking an infant formula, I’m breaking down the basics—what ingredients we should be looking for and the key differences between some of the popular U.S. and European brands.